bussbilgin/bussbilgin/README.md

 I am Büşra Bilgin, a self-taught web front-end developer.

-- 🔭 I’m currently working on Progressive Web Apps and pursuing a career as a front-end developer.
+- 🔭 I’m currently studying front-end development and pursuing a career as a front-end developer.
 - ⚡ I am a Yogini!

 ## Skills